oisouza/PrancingPonySharp/PrancingPonySharp.QueueExtensions/README.md

 # Extension methods
 * ### EnqueueEnumerable

-Adds an enumerable to the end of the Queue<T>.
+Adds each value of an enumerable to the end of the Queue<T>.

 `static void EnqueueEnumerable<T>(this Queue<T> queue, IEnumerable<T> enumerable)`